olderor/visualization/README.md

 // all commands should be separated by spaces ' '
 ```

-Also you can use custom tests by runing functions:
+Also you can use custom tests by running functions:
 ```swift
 // testing functions.
 // parameter size: Int - number of elements for testing.